tango-crypto/cardano-wallet-js/README.md

 ### Send Native Tokens
-Here you have two options, either rely on cardano-wallet directly or build the tx by yourself.
+Here you have two options, either rely on cardano-wallet directly or build the tx by yourself (using cardano-serialization-lib).
 #### Using Cardano Wallet
 ```js
 // passphrase